dnesteryuk/black-sea-client/README.md

 $ npm test
 ```

-It will launch the Chrome browser and keep it running to re-launch tests when the code get changed.
+It will launch the Chrome and Firefox browsers and keep them running to re-launch tests when the code gets changed.

 ### Production build